DamieFC/DamieFC/README.md

 # Hi!
-I'm not here anymore bc I lost interest due to school.
+I'm not here much anymore bc I lost interest due to school.
 Check out my other stuff though: [bandcamp](https://wehavenorecords.bandcamp.com/), [We Have No Records main site](https://sites.google.com/view/wehavenorecords/).
-I got other shit going on.
+I got other shit going on, but I'll be more active again.
 <!-- Hi!
 I'm Damien, aka GNUOverYou, GNUOverYooouu, DamieFC, and Damiepunk666 (the last one only on [Scratch](https://scratch.mit.edu/users/damiepunk666/)).
 I am a 13 year old pentester/web developer/punk music fanatic.
 I'm only good at low level programming (basically just C) and really high level (like ruby and python but nothing higher) and anything in between I suck at.
 ***
 ## Favorite Emojis